Some businesses are easy to get into, but very competitive. Others are very, very hard to get into, without a lot of capital, or an original idea.

 What happens when there are five or more ride-sharing companies out there?
 There are little or no barriers to entry in this business, and it is doubtful that Uber can protect their business model through patents or other means of monopolization.
 Uber has aggressively tried to dominate market share, which is the model used by many companies, particularly the dot-com kind.
 The theory is, if you go big quickly, you will take over so much of the market that other competitors will be pushed out or wil not even bother trying to move into your space.

-And maybe for a company like Amazon, which has extensive physical infrastructure including warehouses and processing centers, as well as banks of computers and ordering software, going big make sense.
-It prevents others from trying to enter the space, as the amount of capital they would need to compete with Amazon would be difficult.
+And maybe for a company like Amazon, which has extensive physical infrastructure including warehouses and processing centers, as well as banks of servers and ordering software, going big makes sense.
+It prevents others from trying to enter the space, as the amount of capital they would need to compete with Amazon would be staggering.
 However, Amazon still has to deal with Walmart which is number two in online sales, and number one in brick and mortar.
 And as it has turned out, going big in brick and mortar has prevented others from entering Walmart's space, and one by one they've taken out other brick-and-mortar retailers.

 But ride-sharing?
 That's more of just an app.
 A teenager could come up with the software over a long weekend.
 And car companies are probably more likely to be able to develop self-driving cars than the dot.com company that Uber is.
-Uber for some strange reason is trying to develop self-driving car technology even as a host of other companies are already doing this.
+Uber, for some strange reason, is trying to develop self-driving car technology even as a host of other companies are already doing this.
 Since they don't have automobile production capabilities, they will have to partner with an automaker to produce self-driving cars.
 And since most automakers already have their self-driving technology divisions under way, it is remains to be seen whether any of them would want to partner with Uber.

 First to Market is often last in the marketplace.
-Uber made a big splash with ride sharing technology.
+Uber made a big splash with ride sharing "technology."
 However the next level, perhaps with self-driving cars, might belong to a different competitor.
 The first company to make it big in any business usually ends up going by the wayside very quickly.
 This is a long-standing and predictable pattern.
 We don't fly on de Havilland aircraft anymore, we fly on Boeings.